nvim-neorocks/rocks.nvim/README.md

 ### :deciduous_tree: Enhanced tree-sitter support

+> [!WARNING]
+>
+> - Tree-sitter is an experimental feature of Neovim.
+>   As is the case with nvim-treesitter,
+>   please consider tree-sitter support in rocks.nvim experimental.
+>
+> - We are not affiliated with the nvim-treesitter maintainers.
+>   If you are facing issues with tree-sitter support in rocks.nvim,
+>   please don't bug them.

 We're revolutionizing the way Neovim users and plugin developers interact with tree-sitter parsers.
 With the introduction of the [Neovim User Rocks Repository (NURR)](https://github.com/nvim-neorocks/nurr),